renathossain/vscode-markdown-runner/README.md

 ### Python Path

-Enable this to add the Markdown file's parent directory to Python's `sys.path`, allowing you to import modules from that directory.
+Enable to add the Markdown file's parent directory to Python's `sys.path`, allowing you to import modules from that directory.

 ### Default Codes